tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/功能实践/跑通直播模式/跑通直播模式(Electron)_intl_en.md

     -   `TRTCVideoFillMode.TRTCVideoFillMode_Fill`: aspect fill.
 The image may be scaled up and cropped, but there are no black bars.
     -   `TRTCVideoFillMode.TRTCVideoFillMode_Fit`: aspect fit.
 The image may be scaled down to ensure that it’s displayed in its entirety, and there may be black bars.
 3. Call [setVideoEncoderParam()](https://web.sdk.qcloud.com/trtc/electron/doc/zh-cn/trtc_electron_sdk/TRTCCloud.html#setVideoEncoderParam) to set the encoding parameters of the local video, which determine the [quality of your video](https://intl.cloud.tencent.com/document/product/647/35153) seen by other users in the room.
-4. Call [startLocalAudio()](https://web.sdk.qcloud.com/trtc/electron/doc/zh-cn/trtc_electron_sdk/TRTCCloud.html#startLocalAudio) to turn on the mic.
+4. Call [startLocalAudio()](https://web.sdk.qcloud.com/trtc/electron/doc/zh-cn/trtc_electron_sdk/TRTCCloud.html#startLocalAudio) to turn the mic on.
 The SDK will ask for mic permission.

 <dx-codeblock>
 ::: javascript javascript
-// Sample code: publish local audio/video streams trtcCloud.startLocalPreview(view);
+// Sample code: publish the local audio/video stream trtcCloud.startLocalPreview(view);
 trtcCloud.startLocalAudio();
 trtcCloud.setLocalViewFillMode(TRTCVideoFillMode.TRTCVideoFillMode_Fill);